matrix-org/matrix.org/implementation-guides/client/src/e2e.md

 // To pickle the account:

 // The application will need to determine a pickle key to encrypt the pickle.
-// For example, you can generate a random pickle key, and store it in the
+// For example, it can generate a random pickle key, and store it in the
 // operating system's keyring or similar size_t key_length;
 void *key;